 Ange and Jack had been arranged for months, dinner with friends, that would get some normality back.
 I tousled my hair and dressed casual but nice, I pouted in the mirror checking my lippy, I was the most relaxed I had been for a month or more.
 After fajitas, we had tequila and chilli chocolate buns with mallow topping; her food amazing as always.
 Ange and I laughed and reminisced about school, Jack cleared up and Ange and I began to talk freely.
 ‘What’s doing girly?
 You have been somewhere else for a while, I thought we trusted each other.
 I tell you every grizzly detail; like we always have.’
 She nudged me, her head shook in disbelief, her eyes clouded over and she bit her lip.
 Just then Jack called through, he was walking to the pub, leaving us to our stuff, as he called it, while he indulged in a lary game of pool.
 Ange followed for a kiss.
 I saw them in the mirror’s reflection.
-As she grinned and mouthed thanks, she closed the door.
+She grinned and mouthed thanks, she closed the door.
 ‘Well … I’m listening’.
 She did that thing, that glaring eye staring, folding arm thing that she does when she’s mad.
-‘Nothing to say really, I just, well I was stupid, a slut and I, I’m ashamed.
+‘Nothing to say really, I just, well … I was stupid, a slut and I, I’m ashamed.
 After Todd and I finished I felt lost, God that is so cliché, but I didn’t feel attractive or wanted.’
 I dropped my head in my hands, roughly rubbed my cropped hair and grunted.
-Ange plopped on the edge of the chair with me, rubbed my shoulders as I released a howl so guttural I startled myself.
-‘C’mon you’ll feel better, I won’t judge you-you know me better than that’.
+Ange plopped on the edge of the chair with me, rubbed my shoulders.
+I released a howl so guttural I startled myself.
+‘C’mon you’ll feel better, I won’t judge you-you know me better than that.’

-I scrubbed my face with my palms and wiped them down my thighs.
+I scrubbed my face with my palms and wiped them down my jeans.
 ‘I went to that club, the one on the corner, the one with the tattooed bouncer, the cute gay guy.
 I had some Jeager bombs and I began to dance, winding myself round guys legs, rubbing up behind them.
 They didn’t know me; nor me them.’
 I leapt up and paced the floor.
 ‘It was sort of freedom, a liberating, sexy … I know, a slutty thing to do.
 The bouncer Jason, pulled some guy off me for stuffing his hand up my skirt.
 He tried to call a cab but I wasn’t having any of that.
 In my head, I was showing Todd, even though he wasn’t there, couldn’t see.
 My heart was racing as I dropped into the seat again.
 ‘Next thing I knew is I kissed this guy.
-He mouthed a wafer under my tongue … don’t get me wrong I wanted, I was reckless.
+He mouthed a wafer under my tongue … don’t get me wrong I wanted, … I was reckless.
 I’ve been having flashes come back to me of the stuff we did, the table, the kitchen, outside the front door for god’s sake.’
 That’s not all.
 He met me from work one night, a week or so later, it freaked me out.
 How could I be so stupid?’
 Ange’s eyes grew as she listened with her lips clenched tight.
 ‘Don’t worry,’ I patted her hand. ‘it was fine, he just wanted more.
 He hasn’t been back.’
-After a minute I looked at her holding her hands.
+After a minute, I looked at her holding both her hands.
 ‘I’ve been petrified Ange, I took him to my home!
 The things we did.’
-I shook my head and looked at Ange’s horrified face. ‘ Don’t say anything, I can’t cope with your disgust too.’
+I shook my head, looked at Ange’s horrified face. ‘ Don’t say anything, I can’t cope with your disgust too.’
 We sat for a while with a box of tissues between us, Ange crying for and with me.
 Me crying out of self-pity and shame.
 ‘I went to the clinic on Duke Street and had tests, well you just don’t know, do you.
 I find out in a fortnight … so far, several are back and I’m clean, just waiting on Hepatitis and HIV.
 I wouldn’t hold it against you if you never spoke to me again.’

 Flower photo borrowed /thieved temporarily from Geoff LePard I thank you, Geoff.
 Press here to visit the master🔜 here🔚